In these last days of the pandemic, I have a certain wistfulness about what we will lose with the return of “normal” life.

 The pandemic is coming to an end in Washington, DC.
 Vaccines are freely available and incentives (such as free beer) are now being offered to get them.

 Hard to believe that just two months ago, I was talking with my friends in the garden about the difficulty of obtaining a vaccine.
 Now, we’ve all been vaccinated.

 I am deeply thankful for this amazing development that was only possible due to big government and American ingenuity.

-Last year, DC was so empty that I could run in the street.
+In 2020, DC was so empty that I could run in the street.
 Now, the drivers are back and running in the street would be a death sentence.
 Literally – traffic deaths have risen dramatically, despite Mayor Bowser mouthing Vision Zero platitudes.

 We learned how to eat outside in any weather.
 14th St is lined with outdoor tables on the street, protected from traffic and sheltered from the weather.
 Some are quite elaborate, like the cozy little rooms at Le Diplomate.

 Outdoor drinking in DC has become ubiquitous, even infamous.
 Logan Circle Park is known locally as Club Logan.
 On the weekends, the grass is packed with picnickers sipping to-go drinks from the bars on 14th St.